The Vatican Museum in Rome contains paintings, sculptures and other artworks collected by the Popes through the centuries.

 On these Sundays, the last entry is at 12.30 pm.

 Best time to visit Vatican Museums

-It is hard to avoid crowds while visiting the Vatican Museums but with a little bit of planning it is not entirely impossible.
+It is hard to avoid the crowd while visiting the Vatican Museums, but with a little bit of planning, it is not entirely impossible.

-Any time can be the best time to visit Vatican Museums if you have already bought your Vatican Museum tickets online.
+Any time can be the best time to visit Vatican Museums if you have already bought your Vatican Museum tickets in advance.

-Depending on the time of the day and the season, buying online tickets in advance can help you save 30 minutes to 180 minutes (yes, that’s 3 hours!) in the ticketing counter line.
+Depending on the time of the day and the season, buying online tickets in advance can help you save 30 minutes to two hours in the ticketing counter queue.